mialana/MyCpp/README.md

 # MyCpp C++ Library

-This is a simple c++ library that contains c++ utility functions and simplifies GLM include
+This is a simple c++ library that contains C++ utility function, defines custom shortname symbols, and simplifies GLM includes.